Dating

 When it comes time to make real-life introductions, be open and honest about who your partner is.
 Don’t be ashamed of their quirks or differences.
 Embrace them for who they are, and encourage your friends and family to do the same!

 Avoid job interview vibes by giving your mates and your partner a few details about each other beforehand – without over-explaining or over-sharing.
 It should help them feel prepared, not overwhelmed.
 The fact that John loves photography?
 Great info to share in advance!
 That incredibly embarrassing story from his first night at uni?
 Maybe one to save until you all know each other a little better.
+If this all goes well, your hard launch may casually turn into a soft launch just by briefing your friends beforehand!

 Choose your moment and setting wisely